Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Introduction

 \section{Introduction}

 The recent literature on self-supervised learning has provided evidence that learning a representation on large corpuses of data can yield strong performances on a wide variety of downstream tasks~\citep{devlin2018bert,chen2020simclr}, especially in few-shot learning scenarios where the training data for these tasks is limited \citep{brown2020gpt3,dosovitskiy2020vit,radford2021clip}.
 Beyond transferring across multiple tasks, these learned representations also lead to improved robustness against distribution shifts \citep{wortsman2022wiseft} as well as stunning text-conditioned image generation~\citep{ramesh2022dalle2}.
-However, preliminary assessments of the latter has highlighted shortcomings related to compositionality~\citep{marcus2022preliminary}, suggesting new algorithmic innovations are needed to make further progress.
+However, preliminary assessments of the latter have highlighted shortcomings related to compositionality~\citep{marcus2022preliminary}, suggesting new algorithmic innovations are needed.

 Another line of work has argued for the integration of ideas from causality to make progress towards more robust and transferable machine learning systems~\citep{Pearl2018TheSP,scholkopf2019causality,InducGoyal2021}. \textit{Causal representation learning} has emerged recently as a field aiming to define and learn representations suited for causal reasoning~\citep{scholkopf2021causal}.
 This set of ideas is strongly related to learning \emph{disentangled representations}~\citep{bengio2013representation}.
-Informally, a representation is considered disentangled when its components are in one-to-one correspondence with natural and interpretable factors of variations, such as object positions, colors or shape.
-Although a plethora of works have investigated theoretically under which conditions disentanglement is possible~\citep{TCL2016,PCL17,HyvarinenST19, iVAEkhemakhem20a,pmlr-v119-locatello20a,slowVAE,vonkugelgen2021selfsupervised,gresele2021independent,lachapelle2022disentanglement, CITRIS, ahuja2022towards}, fewer works have tackled \textit{how a disentangled representation could be beneficial for downstream tasks}.
+Informally, a representation is considered disentangled when its components are in one-to-one correspondence with natural and interpretable factors of variations, such as object positions, colors or shapes.
+Although a plethora of works have investigated theoretically under which conditions disentanglement is possible through the lens of identifiability~\citep{TCL2016,PCL17,HyvarinenST19, iVAEkhemakhem20a,pmlr-v119-locatello20a,slowVAE,vonkugelgen2021selfsupervised,gresele2021independent,lachapelle2022disentanglement, CITRIS, ahuja2022towards}, fewer works have tackled \textit{how a disentangled representation could be beneficial for downstream tasks}.
 Those who did mainly provide empirical rather than theoretical evidence for or against its usefulness~\citep{pmlr-v97-locatello19a,steenkiste2019DisForAbstractReasoning,miladinovic2019disentangledODE,dittadi2021sim2real_dis,montero2021disGen}.
+We believe our work can bring some theoretical insights as to when and why disentanglement can help.